Where are you based/where do you film showreel scenes?

 Do you provide costumes?

 No, we don't provide costumes.
 You will be required to provide your clothing/costumes that are appropriate to the scene.
+We can recommend places for costume hire.

 Do you provide props?